What Welding Respirator Do You Need for Home Welding?

 All kinds of smoke are unhealthy.
 Therefore, it is wise to wear a respirator when welding, even for a short time.

-An elastomeric half-face reusable respirator is the best overall choice to protect you when welding at home.
+An elastomeric half-face reusable respirator is the best overall choice to protect you from air pollution.
+P100 (or FFP3 in EU) filters with additional active carbon are the best ones you can get.

-Make sure the elastomeric respirator fits you without leaving any gaps.
+Make sure the respirator fits your face without leaving any gaps.
 Otherwise, the efficiency of the respirator drops dramatically.

 More Weldpundit articles